aimclub/OSA/readmegen/examples/README.md

 Here is a rewritten version of the overview in 30-50 words:

-"FEDOT is an open-source framework that simplifies the creation of AI models by automating the selection and tuning of algorithms.
-It empowers data scientists and analysts to build accurate predictive models quickly, without extensive coding knowledge.
-Ideal for industries with complex data analysis needs."
+"FEDOT is an open-source framework that simplifies machine learning model development and deployment.
+It automates the creation of predictive models, allowing users to focus on high-level decisions.
+Ideal for data scientists, analysts, and business users, FEDOT streamlines the ML workflow, reducing time and effort."

 ---